Comparative, International and Development Education

 • 0.5 core FCE CIDE graduate course.

 • 1.0 FCE (equivalent to two half courses) other core CIDE or elective graduate courses.
-CIDE courses must be taught by CIDE affiliated graduate faculty members.
+CIDE elective courses must be taught by CIDE affiliated graduate faculty members.

 • Students who write a thesis or major research paper as part of their program are also required to make at least one presentation to the CIDE community related to their research/development work.

-• In master's programs requiring a major research paper or a thesis, the topic must relate to and demonstrate master's-level understanding of the research/ theory base of CIDE.
+• In master's programs requiring a major research paper or a thesis, the topic must relate to and demonstrate master's-level understanding of the research/theory base of CIDE.
 Participating CIDE faculty and the home graduate unit must be represented on the thesis committee.

 Comparative, International and Development Education: Doctoral Level